Matt-Heinen/Matthew-Heinen-Data-Scientist-Portfolio/Predicting-Post-TJ-Performance/README_Predicting_post_TJ_performance.md

 - **Will a pitcher be durable after Tommy John surgery?**
   *A classification model predicts whether a pitcher will reach 500 pitches thrown in their return season, answering whether they’ll be a reliable investment.*

-### Data

-- **Performance metrics:** 71 features for every MLB pitcher (2019–present) from Statcast (baseballsavant.mlb.com).
-- **Surgery/demographics:** 42 features for all MLB-drafted players who have undergone Tommy John surgery in the modern era (from @MLBPlayerAnalysis).

-The data is merged and carefully summarized so each pitcher is represented by a pre- and post-surgery record, with appropriate aggregation and realistic target assignments.

-### Methods

-- **Regression (Predicting XWOBA):**
-  Three models built, including:
-  - Backwards stepwise regression (with/without demographic data)
-  - Recursive feature elimination

-  The recursive feature elimination model performed best on test data, though all suffered from overfitting due to limited sample size (n=91).

-- **Classification (Predicting Durability):**
-  Grid search cross-validation compared logistic regression, random forest, decision tree, bagging, boosting, and gradient boosting.
-  - Gradient boosting showed the highest accuracy (63%) predicting pitchers who would throw ≥500 pitches in their return season.

-### Key Findings

-- **Performance:**
-  Pitchers average a statistically significant increase in XWOBA after Tommy John surgery (p=0.01), meaning they suppress fewer opponent runs.
-No significant difference was found in average pitches thrown (p=0.56).
-- **Model Utility:**
-  The regression and classification models provide insights to front offices for contract and trade decision-making.
-However, overfitting and bias (especially toward false positives in durability prediction) should be considered before full-scale adoption.

-- **Ethical Implications:**
-  While models are built with public data, inclusion of demographics (e.g. high school, hometown) could enable unintended bias or discrimination.
-Such features were not selected in the final models, but this risk increases with dataset expansion.

 ## Getting Started